ibm-wsc/WSC-CMDB21/index.md

 ## Accessing the hands-on lab

-Click [here](CMDB21 Virtual Access Guide.pdf){:target="_blank"} to read the instructions for how to access the Windows environment via a Remote Desktop application or a Web Browser.
+Click [here](CMDB21 Virtual Access Guide.pdf){:target="_blank"} to read the instructions for how to access the Windows environment a Web Browser.

 The lab instructions are available for download for your convenience.